jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 How this has handled has changed over the years.

 From the Unix perspective, the initialization functions `_init` and `_fini` were introduced around the time SysV and BSD4 roled around.
-The entry point `_start` would register `_fini` with `atexit` and call `init` before calling `main`.
+The entry point `_start` would register `_fini` with `atexit` and call `_init` before entering `main`.

 From the GCC perspective, they had to introduce a platform-independent scheme for C++ initialization.
 For this, they [introduced the `.ctors` and `.dtors` sections](https://gcc.gnu.org/onlinedocs/gccint/Initialization.html).
-To schedule their execution they either injected a callback into either the platform's initialization scheme (when available) or instrumented the `main` function during compilation.
+To schedule their execution, they either injected a callback into either the platform's initialization scheme (when available) or instrumented the `main` function during compilation.

 Finally, ELF produced a standard data structure for all initialization purposes.
 As part of the standard file format, it is visible to the runtime linker, allowing the linker to orchestrate the initialization process.